 [Editor's note: This story previously published in May 2018.
 It has been updated with new information for June 2019.]

 1. Do you have to pay extra for the gym?

 Sure, the building’s gym rivals your local Equinox, but if it isn’t included in the rent, you might end up paying more than you would otherwise.

 If, on the other hand, having a gym just an elevator ride away from home sounds perfect to you, check it out at the time of day you would normally want to use it to see if there's a wait for your favorite exercise equipment.

 And if your new building’s on-site gym charges a membership fee, it’s also important to understand the terms, says Andrew Sacks, an agent at Citi Habitats.
 He suggests asking if you have the flexibility of going month-to-month, or do you have to lock yourself into a year term?
 "Also, some buildings charge by the apartment," he says, "and others per person.
 Be sure to clarify when taking a tour.”

 2. How's the cellphone service in those sky-high apartments?

 Spotty cell service can be a problem for those who dwell several dozen stories above the earth.
 Find out if the building offers a technological workaround, like a cellular base station that connects calls through a broadband network.
 And ask how much extra it will cost you.

 3. Is the location convenient enough?

-If you decide a long commute is worth it, and the building runs a shuttle bus to the nearest subway line, find out how frequently it runs--and whether it will be operational on weekends.
+Keep location a top priority.
+You'll use the screening room/golf simulator/roof deck far less if you are commuting far.
+If the building runs a shuttle bus to the nearest subway line, find out how frequently it runs, and whether it will be operational on weekends.